pkpkpk/cljs-node-io/docs/writable-streams.md

       ```

   - #### "pipe" (src)
+    - `src` : {stream.Readable}
-    - src: {stream.Readable} source stream that is piping to this writable
+      - source stream that is piping to this writable
     - emitted whenever the pipe method is called on as readable stream, adding this writable to its set of destinations
       ```js
       (. writer on "pipe"